GenOs96/My-XML-Parser/README.md

--> manipulates two xmls and prints the fetched values in a table format
+-> manipulates two xmls and prints the fetched values to an excel file